aprilwebster/conferences/2024-graphql.md

  - definitely an aspect of schema design
  - root level of query in journey to create operation -- richness of that, product entry point to triage into various capabilities of products -- what are tht things you can do with the product and different fector searches
  - vectorize into different vectorizaion for two sets of docs -- definitions, then secon is fields types

+use deprecared
+too many repeatable thigs -- docs have overlap

+Comments metadata ideas -- USE LINTING
+Governance control for
+inting rules -- that requires a comment especially for a platform API -- require minimum bill of materials, auth pattern, headers, what you contribute

+GOVERNANCE -- process, support beck end for front end, those who create APIs want to have ownership and maybe not have as much desire to support others in org some teams support many teams and wantto follow as cosely where are to meet developers and fows where they are -- wrap the governance where they are

+EXPORERE in graphql -- copy operation to graphQL